Completing Bankruptcy's Schedule D: Creditors Who Hold Claims Secured by Property

-When you file for Chapter 7 or Chapter 13 bankruptcy, you’ll have to complete and file something called Schedule D – Creditors Holding Secured Claims.
+When you file for Chapter 7 or Chapter 13 bankruptcy, you’ll have to complete and file a form called Schedule D: Creditors Who Hold Claims Secured by Property.
 On this form, you list all creditors who hold claims secured by your property.

-(To learn about the other forms you must file, see Completing the Bankruptcy Forms.)
+(To learn about all of the forms you must file, see Completing the Bankruptcy Forms.)

 How to Get Schedule D